kstrassheim/entraid-web-auth-reference/README.md

 1. Navigate to frontend folder `cd ./frontend`
 2. Type `npm run build`
 3. It will create a build into ./__backend__/dist folder where fast-api will start it. `./backend/dist`

+## Adding Users to Application and commit requested Permissions
+To enable users joining your application you have to do following
+1. Goto Azure Portal and Navigate to Entra Id -> Enterprise Applications
+2. Select the generated Application (following ther terraform vars it is [app_name]-dev - with dashed not undelines)
+3. Goto Manage -> Users and groups
+4. Add the users and groups which should have access to the applcation and select also their Role (in this example its "User" or "Admin").
+It will take some while so refresh the page couple of times
+5. To enable the requested permissions goto Entra Id - App registrations - All Applications
+6. Select the Select the generated Application (following ther terraform vars it is [app_name]-dev - with dashed not undelines)
+7. Goto Mange -> API Permissions
+8. Click on "Grant admin consent for [Your Tenant Name]" and confirm
+9. The users should not be able to logon to you application and only able to navigate within their role.